deadsnakes/python3.5/Doc/library/unittest.rst

    .. method:: loadTestsFromModule(module, pattern=None)

-      Return a suite of all tests cases contained in the given module.
+      Return a suite of all test cases contained in the given module.
 This method searches *module* for classes derived from :class:`TestCase` and creates an instance of the class for each test method defined for the class.